mablack/cordova-diagnostic-plugin/README.md

 Purpose: WiFi functionality to get/set Wifi state

-Platforms: Android, iOS and Windows 10 UWP
+Platforms: Android & iOS

 Configuration name: `WIFI`

 ### isWifiAvailable()

-Platforms: Android, iOS and Windows 10 UWP
+Platforms: Android & iOS

 Checks if Wifi is available.
 On iOS this returns true if the device is connected to a network by WiFi.
-On Android and Windows 10 UWP this returns true if the WiFi setting is set to enabled, and is the same as [`isWifiEnabled()`](#iswifienabled)
+On Android this returns true if the WiFi setting is set to enabled, and is the same as [`isWifiEnabled()`](#iswifienabled)

 On Android this requires permission `<uses-permission android:name="android.permission.ACCESS_WIFI_STATE" />`